David Carmo: Olympiacos

 On 26 January 2024, Carmo joined Super League Greece club Olympiacos until the end of the campaign; according to reports, the deal involved a €600,000 loan fee and an optional buying clause of €18 million.
 He made nine complete appearances in their victorious run in the UEFA Conference League, including 120 minutes of the 1–0 victory against Fiorentina in the final.

 Nottingham Forest

 Carmo agreed to a five-year deal at Premier League's Nottingham Forest on 25 August 2024.
 He was immediately loaned to Olympiacos until June 2025.

 On 29 August 2025, Carmo was loaned to La Liga side Real Oviedo for one year.

+Third Olympiacos spell

+Carmo returned to Olympiacos in June 2026, signing a three-year contract.

 International career

 Portugal

 Carmo represented Portugal at under-19 and under-20 level.
 He started the 2018 UEFA European Under-19 Championship on the bench, but after Diogo Queirós was sent off against Italy in the group stage he never lost his place again, making four appearances for the champions in Finland.

 Carmo was called up to the senior side by manager Fernando Santos on 20 May 2022, for the 2022–23 UEFA Nations League matches against Spain, Switzerland and the Czech Republic.
 In October, he was named in a preliminary 55-man squad for the 2022 FIFA World Cup in Qatar.